 The Three Layers of Desk Lighting

-Layer 1: Ambient (Room) Light
+See on Amazon →Layer 1: Ambient (Room) Light

 This is your overhead or general room lighting.
 It should be bright enough that the room doesn't feel dark, but not so bright that it creates glare on your screen.
-Overhead lights directly above or behind your monitor are the worst — they reflect right off the screen into your eyes.
+Overhead lights directly above or behind your monitor are the worst, they reflect right off the screen into your eyes.

 Layer 2: Task (Desk) Light

-A desk lamp or monitor light bar that illuminates your immediate work area — keyboard, notepad, desk surface.
+A desk lamp or monitor light bar that illuminates your immediate work area, keyboard, notepad, desk surface.
 This is the most important layer for reducing eye strain because it fills the brightness gap between your screen and your desk.

 Layer 3: Bias (Screen) Light